-Lecture covers Meanings, Service experience, reflecting on existing services and the different aspects of Services, from meanings towards services, Meanings in Services, Role of Meaning, Service Moments, and Envisioning.
+The first part of the workshop covers meanings, service experience, reflecting on existing services and the different aspects of services, from meanings towards services, meanings in services, the role of meaning, service moments, and envisioning.

 Afternoon: Workshop – Second part

-Lecture focuses on service prototyping and redesign of the existing services by using five different prototyping service design tools.
+The second part of the workshop focuses on service prototyping and redesign of existing services by using five different prototyping service design tools.

 Service Design Ecology Presentation = Portfolio